Relational (SQL) Databases

 Basic usage

 To connect to a relational database, you typically use a connection string.
-Stacktape can automatically inject the necessary credentials and connection details into your application's environment when you use the connectTo
+Stacktape can automatically inject the necessary credentials and connection details into your application's environment when you use the connectTo property.

 resources:myDatabase:type: relational-databaseproperties:credentials:masterUserPassword: $Secret('database.password')engine:type: postgresproperties:version: '16.2'primaryInstance:instanceSize: db.t3.microapiServer:type: multi-container-workloadproperties:resources:cpu: 1memory: 1024containers:- name: api-containerpackaging:type: stacktape-image-buildpackproperties:entryfilePath: src/main.tsconnectTo:- myDatabase